Does your dog's barking wake up your baby?

 3. Tag silencer or a silent tag

-4. Short and medium baby gates or a long gate or playpen
+4. Short or medium baby gates or a long gate or playpen

 5. Nap project puzzle toy or chew